 - The cost savings achieved by repeatedly re-using automation testing frameworks and scripts

 - The increase in confidence knowing that critical software functionalities are operating as they should

 In the next Test Automation blog, we will tackle how you can get started with test automation so that you achieve the results that you, your team, senior management, and/or other key stakeholders expect.

 Rob and I welcome your insights about how test automation is shaping your priorities and projects.
-Let us now what you think by reaching out to me via email (HCoomber at QAConsultants.com).
+Let us know what you think by reaching out to me via email (HFrance at QAConsultants.com).